About Us

 Outside of work, Jennifer enjoys spending time outdoors, being with her family, and exploring local coffee shops.
 A favorite reminder she shares with clients: “When you say yes to something, you are saying no to something else.”

-Dani Misiak is a Licensed Professional Counselor and Certified Autism Specialist with deep expertise in treating a wide range of complex mental health conditions across children, teens, and young adults.
+Dani Misiak is a Licensed Professional Counselor and Certified Autism Specialist, Trauma Specialist with deep expertise in treating a wide range of complex mental health conditions across children, teens, and young adults.
 She is especially skilled in working with mood disorders such as pediatric depression, anxiety, bipolar disorder, early-onset psychosis, PTSD, and personality disorders.
 In addition, Dani has specialized training and experience supporting neurodivergent individuals, with a clinical focus on autism and ADHD.

 Her background includes residential treatment centers with youth navigating severe emotional challenges, and extensive work with trauma survivors.
 Dani also provides therapy for youth with problematic sexual behavior, offering a safe, structured space to process trauma and build healthy, respectful relational skills.